haberdashPI/german_track/README.md

 ## Regenerating the preprocessed data

-**NOTE**: This is undergoing a substantial re-write in julia to make organizing my analyses easier

-There are few steps necessary to regenerate the preprocessed data files (which are stored in the `data/` subfolder).
-In `config.json` you can specify the location of the raw BDF files and Presentation *.log files for your local machine.
+There are few steps necessary to regenerate the preprocessed data files (which are stored in the `data/exp_pro` subfolder).
+In `data/exp_raw/config.json` you can specify the location of the raw BDF files and Presentation *.log files for your local machine.
 Once specified, you can use the following steps to generate the preprocessed data on your.
 This pipeline will skip file generation if it finds existing files in `data/` so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's raw data.

-1. Call `analyses/read_eeg_events.m` to generate *.csv files with the event triggers
+1. Call `scripts/matlab//read_eeg_events.m` to generate *.csv files with the event triggers
-2. Call `analyses/read_sound_events.R` to filter the events based on the Presentation log file.
+2. Call `scripts/matlab/read_sound_events.R` to filter the events based on the Presentation log file.
 The result will be a set of 150 events, corresponding to the start of the 50 trials for each of the three conditions.
 This script must be run incrementally: i.e. copy each section of code to R and verify the output, as you run it. (e.g. there is a graph that gets generated of all events in the EEG file).
-3. Call `analyses/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.
+3. Call `scripts/matlab/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.

-Note that some subjects require a slighlty different procedure to analyze: see the notes below.
+4. Call `scripts/matlab/clean_data.m` and run through the steps manually to eliminated any egregious artificats.
+5. Call `scripts/matlab/clean_with_mcca.m` and run to generate data cleaned with MCCA.
+6. Optionally call `scripts/julia/mat2bson.jl` to convert the matlab files to bson files for easy loading in julia.

 ## Project organization

-- `analyses` The top-level scripts called from Matlab or R to analyze the data.
+- `scripts` The top-level scripts called to analyze the data.
-   This includes the EEG files, event files, and a *.mat file describing the stimuli used in the experiment.
-- `util` all supporting routines called from the top-level scripts
+- `src` all supporting code called from the top-level scripts
-- `data` all of the raw experimental data
+- `data` all of the raw and processed experimental data
 - `plots` the code to generate plots, and their resulting pdfs (mostly in R)
+- `_research` contains various temporary files
+- `notebooks` will contain any notebooks with plots / analyses in them
+- `papers` will contain research papers on this project
+- `test` any unit tests (almost nothing at this point)

-## Notes on specific files in `analyses`
+## Notes on specific files in `scripts`

-- `read_eeg_events.m` - Load the event markers for the onset of each stimulus.
+- `matlab/read_eeg_events.m` - Load the event markers for the onset of each stimulus.
-- `read_sound_events.R` - Further processing of events to combine them with the event files which describe which stimuli were presented when.
+- `R/read_sound_events.R` - Further processing of events to combine them with the event files which describe which stimuli were presented when.
-- `read_eeg_response.m` - Load and preprocess the data for the EEG channels
+- `matlab/read_eeg_response.m` - Load and preprocess the data for the EEG channels
+- `matlab/clean_data.m` - manually clean egregious artifacts from data.
+- `matlab/clean_with_mcca.m` - following manual cleaning, clean using MCCA analysis.
-- `ica00X.m` - A series of files to remove ICA components that look like eyeblinks these are currently out of date
+- `R/test_[other].R` - all files with this prefix are out of date, and should not be used
+- `julia/test_condition.jl` - run a static analysis over each condition
+- `julia/test_online.jl` - run several online anlayses over each condition

-*TODO*: replace these files with new analysis pipeline (files below are out of date)
+- `julia/test_[other].jl` - these files are out of date

-- `k_fold_test.m`, `cv_test.m`,  These are the scripts that actually
-  run and test models on the individual listeners.
-They produce files that are stored in `models` and a set of intermediate analysis results in `cache`.
-The `plots` script use this `cache` to generate figures of the resulting analyses.

-## Notes on specific files in `util`
+## Notes on specific files in `src`

-- `train_model.m` trains a specific type of model on the eeg data, see documentation in file
-- `test_model.m` tests a trained model on a subset of eeg data
-- `prepare_data.m` select the specific set of data to use for training
-- `trial_audio.m`
+**TODO**

 ## Subject notes